twilson63/react-tutorial-vms/README.md

 ---

-## Why React is so explicit verbose
+## Why React is so explicit and verbose

 To provide a consistent and predictable way to build user interface applications.
 It is more verbose than other tools, but easier to test and easier to maintain.